ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

     behalf of the RO.
 This could identify the RS the client instance needs to call, the resources needed, or the RO that is needed to approve the request.
-Note that the RO and end-user are often the same entity in practice, but some more dynamic processes are discussed in
+Note that the RO and end-user are often the same entity in practice, but GNAP makes no general assumption that they are.
-    {{I-D.ietf-gnap-resource-servers}}.

 - (1) The client instance determines what access is needed and which AS to approach for access.
-Note that for most situations, the client instance is pre-configured with which AS to talk to and which kinds of access it needs.
+Note that for most situations, the client instance is pre-configured with which AS to talk to and which kinds of access it needs, but some more dynamic processes are discussed in
+    {{rs-request-without-token}}.

 - (2) The client instance [requests access at the AS](#request).